 These are the most frequently addressed issues on our list so far:

-- 78% — Inconsistencies and downtime.
-Two thirds of respondents have indicated discrepancy, long set-up stage and all further extensive procedures as the most-common concerns about dealing with EDC.
+78% — Inconsistencies and downtime.
+Two thirds of respondents have indicated discrepancy, long set-up stages and all further extensive procedures as the most-common concerns when dealing with EDC.
 In terms of EDC and eCRF, the inconvenience of a system may be caused, for instance, by editing, designing and commenting on the eCRF versions created externally.

-- 67% — Non-customizable.
-Inability to adapt or alter the default interface of the system, e.g. change fields, add formats, etc. Indeed, EDC systems are frequently non-customizable, may not fit into the workflow, and have been considered inadequate in the context to the needs of particular clinical research.
+67% — Non-customizable.
+Inability to adapt or alter the default interface of the system, e.g. change fields, add formats, etc. Indeed, EDC systems are frequently non-customizable, may not fit into the workflow, and have been considered inadequate in the context of the needs of particular clinical research.

-- 52% — Complicated integration.
-Most of the EDC developers do not provide with means for seamless integration with third-party solutions, hence the increased downtime, i.e. it may not be possible to merge data exported out of an outside module provider (e.g. ePRO) with EDC.
+52% — Complicated integration.
+Most EDC developers do not provide means for seamless integration with third-party solutions, hence increased downtime, i.e. it may not be possible to merge data exported out of an outside module provider (e.g. ePRO) with EDC.

-- 34% — Non-cloud based solutions.
-Clinical trials industry players tend to agree on the time and cost-saving benefits of this approach.
+34% — Non-cloud based solutions.
+Clinical trials industry players tend to agree about the time and cost-saving benefits of this approach.
 Therefore, the majority of research sponsors are looking for cloud-based built-it yourself solutions.

-The survey findings confirm that, even a wide variety of eHealth solutions do not solve all users concerns.
-As the industry is keen on moving towards cost-efficient and user-centric clinical trials, eClinical solutions keep looking more appealing and valuable to sponsors.
-Moreover, the right EDC system is not just a user-friendly tool for data managers, it is a decent solution to obtain high quality data, make accurate, real-time decisions, accelerate all the processes and reduce time and costs of studies.
+The survey findings confirm that even a wide variety of eHealth solutions do not solve all users’ concerns.
+As the industry is keen on moving towards cost-efficient and user-centric clinical trials, eClinical solutions continue to look more appealing and valuable to sponsors.
+Moreover, the right EDC system is not just a user-friendly tool for data managers,but a great solution for obtaining high quality data, make accurate, real-time decisions, accelerate all the processes and reduce the time and costs of studies.